John W M AppletonThe Civil War Memoir of John W. M. Appleton

 - 36244 Bad Hersfeld

 James Robbins Jewell is a professor of history at North Idaho College.
-He is the author of Agents of Empire: The First Oregon Cavalry and the Opening of the Interior Pacific Northwest during the Civil War (Nebraska, 2023) and On Duty in the Pacific Northwest during the Civil War: Correspondence and Reminiscences of the First Oregon Cavalry Regiment.
+He is the author of Agents of Empire: The First Oregon Cavalry and the Opening of the Interior Pacific Northwest during the Civil War (Nebraska, 2023) and the editor of On Duty in the Pacific Northwest during the Civil War: Correspondence and Reminiscences of the First Oregon Cavalry Regiment.
 Eugene S. Van Sickle is a professor of history at the University of North Georgia.

 List of Illustrations